 Coolant Flush During Engine Repair

 When you bring your engine in for a repair or service, a coolant flush may be recommended by the mechanic.
 So you might be wondering, “Is a coolant flush really necessary?”
 This service recommendation means that the season’s heat may be posing a threat to the function of your engine.
 While the coolant flush may not be required, it can help you preserve your engine’s health.
 This is an affordable service that can prevent or postpone more costly issues.

 If a coolant flush does not help resolve your car’s engine problems, additional service may be in order.
 By completing regularly-scheduled inspections, maintenance visits, and tune-ups, your mechanic can detect engine issues early on.
 These small and affordable service visits can save you thousands on repairs down the line and keep your vehicle protected in the spring and summer heat.

 Where to Find a Coolant Flush | How To Flush Coolant

 Interested in scheduling a coolant flush today?
-If you are looking for a quick and affordable coolant flush in North Carolina, Chapel Hill Tire offers coolant flush in Durham, Chapel Hill, Raleigh, and Carrboro.
+If you are looking for a quick and affordable coolant flush in North Carolina, Chapel Hill Tire offers coolant flush services in Durham, Chapel Hill, Raleigh, and Carrboro.
 Visit our website for a service coupon and to schedule your appointment today!